srfernandez/esi-exercises/README.md

 per each query in the following list.

 Use this package: `es.uvigo.esei.dgss.exercises.web`

+You will also need to create the source folders in this project:

+    mkdir -p web/src/main/java
+    mkdir -p web/src/main/webapp

 1. Create a new user given its login, name, password and picture
 2. Create a friendship between two given users